I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 If you’re one of the very few out there who really needs orthotics for arch support, I assume you could just put in your custom inserts.

 Also, if you have flat feet and/or a tendency to go into excessive foot pronation during movement, you should work on fixing that.
-Here’s some tips:
+Here are some tips:

 - Being concious of your foot/arch position and fixing it when you notice it’s wrong is a good start.
 You’ll build up the ability to arch your feet properly when thinking about it, and it will eventually become a habit if you stick with it over time.